nuc134r/ExpertSystem/README.md

 ![image](https://user-images.githubusercontent.com/13202642/30006215-2fd5b10a-90fc-11e7-95dc-f560e6bbe84c.png)

-Just like Prolog Logikek can find solutions if you leave an atom in a query statement.
+Put your attention to the output of the screenshot above.
+Logikek can find solutions if you leave an atom in a query statement just like Prolog.